Menu

 Innovating to Protect the Kidneys

-Our lead product candidate, vadadustat, is part of a new class of investigational agents called oral hypoxia-inducible factor prolyl hydroxylase inhibitors (HIF-PHIs), which are based on Nobel Prize-winning science.
+Akebia’s research and development team has deep experience in investigating oral hypoxia-inducible factor prolyl hydroxylase inhibitors (HIF-PHIs) and the Nobel Prize-winning science behind them.
 HIF-PHIs are designed to mimic the body’s response to lower levels of oxygen, such as when a person is at high altitude.
 The body naturally responds to lower oxygen levels by increasing the availability of HIF, which is a protein that coordinates the expression of the genes responsible for erythropoietin synthesis and the regulation of iron metabolism.
 Inhibition of hypoxia-inducible factor prolyl hydroxylase (HIF-PH) can lead to increased red blood cell production and improved oxygen delivery to tissues.
 The discovery of HIF has laid the foundation to help understand the central role of oxygen sensing in many diseases, including anemia due to CKD.

 Clinical Development

-If you would like to learn more about our clinical trials, including becoming a participating investigator or referring physician, please email [email protected] or visit www.clinicaltrials.gov, and input “vadadustat” into the “Other terms” search bar.
+If you would like to learn more about our clinical trials, including becoming a participating investigator or referring physician, please email [email protected] or visit www.clinicaltrials.gov

 Anemia due to CKD and Beyond

-Leveraging our HIF expertise, we are focused on the development of vadadustat for the treatment of anemia due to CKD and are working to identify and initiate development planning for other programs where vadadustat may have therapeutic benefits.
-We also aim to add to our pipeline and portfolio of novel therapeutics through internal discovery and development, and through strategic transactions, such as in-licenses, collabroations and acquisitions.
+Leveraging our HIF expertise, we are focused on continuing our research in anemia due to CKD and working to identify and initiate development planning for other programs where HIF-PHIs may have therapeutic benefits.
+We also aim to add to our pipeline and portfolio of novel therapeutics through internal discovery and development, and through strategic transactions, such as in-licenses, collaborations and acquisitions.
 In addition, given our expertise in research and development, we believe there may be opportunities to leverage these assets and establish mutually beneficial relationships with other companies that are looking to enter the renal market or attempting to develop renal therapeutics.

 BIBLIOGRAPHY